Costs for Businesses

 ACAS Early conciliation can last up to 6 weeks, but ACAS may remain involved if the parties seek to negotiate settlement, and this is still possible at any time up to and including the final hearing.

 Once the claim is issued it can take up to 2 months for the Claimant (the employee) to receive the response.

 The next step is for Case Management Orders which come from the tribunal either directly or after a preliminary hearing.
 At that stage, you will have a better idea of how long your case will take up to the final hearing date, as each of the required steps (as set out above) are timetabled.

 Usually a preliminary hearing is listed shortly after a claim is issued, but the tribunal system is dealing with a backlog of cases, and as a result we are experiencing significant delays across the UK.
 At worst, cases are being listed for final hearing up to 15 months.
 Usual waiting times are around 6-9 months depending upon the region in which the Respondent’s business operates and the length of the proposed hearing.
 Usually the shorter the hearing, the more availability the Tribunal will have to list it for an earlier date.

 What to do next?

-Contact us [contact us form].
+Book a Meeting to arrange your initial assessment.
 Please note your first phone call is free of charge and there is no obligation to instruct us thereafter.